Does CBD Get You High? How Does it Actually Feel

 CBD vs. THC – A Tale Of Two Cannabinoids

 While CBD might not get users "high," THC certainly does.
-Short for delta-9 tetrahydrocannabinol, THC has been shown to have extremely potent psychoactive properties.
+Short for delta-9 tetrahydrocannabinol, THC has been shown to have potent psychoactive properties.
 Recent research suggests THC molecules land directly on our brain's CB1 receptors.

 While you could find THC in both hemp and marijuana, the latter has way more THC.
 Under US Federal Law, industrial hemp must contain under 0.3 percent THC to be considered legal.
 Anything above this level is technically in violation of the 2018 US Farm Bill.